Mark Kopec Now

 - M: Presence of distant metastasis (spread to other organs).

-Each stage has a Roman numeral assigned, typically ranging from I (least advanced) to IV (most advanced).
+Each stage has a number assigned, typically ranging from 1 (least advanced) to 4 (most advanced).

-Next Step: Call the Maryland Lung Cancer Lawyer
+Next Step: Call the Baltimore Lung Cancer Lawyer

-If you or someone you know experiences is concerned about a misdiagnosis of lung cancer, it is essential to consult with a Maryland lung cancer lawyer as soon as possible.
+If you are injured by delay in diagnosis of lung cancer, it is essential to consult with the Baltimore lung cancer lawyer as soon as possible.
 Visit the free consultation page or video.
 Then contact the Kopec Law Firm at 800-604-0704 to speak directly with Attorney Mark Kopec.
 He is a top-rated Baltimore medical malpractice lawyer.
 The Kopec Law Firm is in Baltimore and pursues cases throughout Maryland and Washington, D.C.